 5 Key Features of a Video On Demand (VOD) Platform for Business

 Video on Demand websites, or VOD for short, are very valuable to businesses.
-They are great for organizing internal materials or making monetized content easily accessible.
+Creating an organizational VOD solution is great for organizing internal materials or making monetized content easily accessible.

 In a business setting, in particular, the most common uses of online video are:

 - Internal updates or announcements